 5. Playing the Piano is a Great Stress Reliever

-Piano in 21 Days’ approach makes it perfect for busy professionals who want to fit in a music lesson during a hectic workday.
-With these lessons, workers get a bit of an escape from the drudgery of the office.
+Piano in 21 Days’ approach makes it perfect for busy professionals who want to fit in a piano lesson during a hectic workday.
+With these lessons for adults, workers get a bit of an escape from the drudgery of the office.
 The biggest part of the process isn’t just learning how to play piano; it’s decompressing and learning how to relax.
 Music has certain mood benefits that make it easier to learn to play, which comes in handy for adult students.
-Maintaining an upbeat, positive mood is typically great for adults’ sleep habits, cognitive ability, and overall well-being, which can all enhance brain function and retention.
+Maintaining an upbeat, positive mood is typically great for adults’ sleep habits, cognitive ability and overall well-being, which can all enhance brain function and retention.

 6. It’s a Great Workout for the Brain

 During adulthood, learning to play the piano online is a great way to train the brain.
 Learning how to play one’s favorite songs by assembling their individual components is a way for students to challenge their brains, keeping them sharper and more alert for a longer time.
 Not only can increased cognitive function help to fight the earliest signs of dementia, it helps students keep their brains active and enjoy a greater quality of life.
 These, along with music’s mood-elevating and stress-relieving qualities, make music a wonderful way to give the brain a workout.

 The last advantage may seem superficial to some, but it’s still worth mentioning.
 People tend to gravitate toward those who exude confidence through their musical abilities, and when someone can play today’s most popular songs on the piano, they’re likely to be one of the main attractions at parties and social events.
 Whether a student wants to be the life of the party, or they want to take on a side gig playing at weddings and in nightclubs, these classes for adults can give them the skills they need.